-For Louis DeJoy, USPS plan a reflection of hard choices and new realities
+For Louis DeJoy, USPS plan is a reflection of hard choices and new realities

 Questions and answers have been edited for length and clarity.

 The Post: The basis of this plan is the Postal Service has to reset expectations.
 It can’t afford to keep doing the same thing and losing money, and it can’t afford to set service standards that it’s not hitting.
-But at the same time, there’s a lot of folks that aren’t going to get that message.
+But at the same time, a lot of folks aren’t going to get that message.
 So how do you sell that message that we need to change expectations, and the Postal Service can’t be what it has been previously?

 DeJoy: You’re seeing that process happen.
 It’s been happening since I got here working with the board.
 And we’re trying to put the focus on growth here, which is what this plan is about.
 I think the Postal Service has missed an opportunity to position itself to get a bigger share of the package market and has been facing the declining mail market, driving up cost and not being able to achieve the service standards that it’s put in place.
 So we’re taking this show on the road like we did today.

 It was not a good time here to be trying to do this type of effort.
 We had the pandemic, peak season, the election, but everybody kept their heads down, and went forward with a plan that is very doable, created by many, many long-term postal employees that have the genetic makeup to serve the American people.
-I basically asked them, “We need to design an organization, a service, that we want to see in the future, that serves the people and covers its cost.
+I basically asked them: “We need to design an organization, a service, that we want to see in the future, that serves the people and covers its cost.
 That’s the law.
 It’s very firm on six days a week, 160 million addresses, and we have to balance the books.
 Help me get there.”
 And they went to work, and together with the board, we came up with what I think is a realistic, achievable and an exciting plan.

 The Post: Well, there is another aspect of that, which is the service standard and the price.
 How do you sell that to your stakeholders?
 Isn’t less service or slower service for a higher price, isn’t that a business issue and not just a reputation issue?